sildi2/CPU-Based-Decision-Tree-Classifier/README.txt

 - **TensorFlow (2.18.0)**
 - **OpenMP (MinGW GCC 6.3.0)** *(for parallel execution)*

+## Code Organization
+The project is structured into three main parts:
+1. **Data Preparation**: Loading and preprocessing the MNIST dataset.
+2. **Model Training and Evaluation**: Building and training the Decision Tree model.
+3. **Metrics Definition**: Defining and computing model performance metrics.

+Additional functionalities include:
+1. **System Resource Checks**: OS-dependent resource monitoring for Windows/Linux/Mac.
+2. **Experiment Tagging**: Assigning a unique ID for each training run.
+3. **Resource Logging**: Tracking CPU, Memory, and Disk usage before and after training.

 ## Usage
 To execute the CPU-based Decision Tree Classifier, run: